raduschirliu/NESEmu/README.md

 # nesemu

-A simple Nintendo Entertainment System (NES) Emulator, written in C++.
+A simple Nintendo Entertainment System (NES) emulator, written in C++ and built using OpenGL, [ImGui](https://github.com/ocornut/imgui), GLEW, and GLFW.

 This project is not focused on being a perfectly accurate emulation of the NES and its hardware, or to be fully-featured.
-It is a project meant for learning, with the goal being for it to be "good enough" to play some common games, while being clean and easy to understand.
+It is a project meant for learning, with the goal being for it to be "good enough" to play some common games, while having code that is clean and easy to understand.

+_Note: Nesemu is still very much WIP_

 ## Features

 #### Planned features

-- [ ] CPU
+- [x] CPU
     - [x] Registers and memory map
     - [x] All addressing modes
-    - [ ] All official opcodes
+    - [x] All official opcodes
 - [ ] Mappers
     - [ ] NROM (#000)
     - [ ] MMC1 (#001)